ai-cfia/nachet-frontend/TESTING.md

 - [ ] Fail if the loading icon does not appear, remains visible after completion, or if the inference results are not displayed.

-## Test Case: Viewing Top 5 Results for Each Image Classification
+## Test Case: Viewing Top 5 Classification Results

-### Objective
+### Objective: Single Row Expansion
 Verify that users can view the top 5 classification results by expanding a single table row at a time in the RESULTS panel.

-### Test 1: Expand Functionality of Classification Rows
+### Test 1: Single Row Expansion Functionality

+**Objective:** Validate the functionality that allows users to expand a single row at a time to view detailed classification results.

 **Preconditions:**
-- [ ] The application is open, and the user is logged in (if required).
+- The application is open, and the user is logged in (if required).
-- [ ] The RESULTS table is populated with classification results.
+- The RESULTS table is populated with classification results.

 **Test Steps:**
 1. Locate a row in the RESULTS table that represents an image classification.